Skip to main content

 Create and Access Workspace

-Each server runs in an isolated environment.
+Each workspace server runs in an isolated environment.
 You can create multiple servers with different profiles depending on your workload.

 Prerequisites